greg-raven/Uncommon-Sense/_posts/2015-12-06-if-you-dont-work-neither-should-you-eat.md

 ---
-title: 'If you don’t work, neither should you eat'
+title: 'If you don't work, neither should you eat'
 layout: post
 categories:
 - individualism